Jayne-Marko/libft_tests/README.md

 `alias test="./tests/test.sh"`

-and bases on system run this:
+and based on system run this:

 `source ~/.zshrc`